 OPT: What Nursing Students REALLY Need To Know

-As an F-1 nursing student, you’re likely to be aware of Optional Practical Training (OPT) - the 12-month employment authorization that enables you to work in the U.S. after graduation.
+As an F-1 nursing student or new graduate, you’re likely to be aware of Optional Practical Training (OPT) - the 12-month employment authorization that enables you to work in the U.S. after graduation.

-However, as a partner to colleges and universities across the US, Conexus regularly works with students who are still in the dark about OPT and its application process.
+However, as a partner to colleges and universities across the U.S., Conexus regularly works with students who are still in the dark about OPT and the OPT application process.
 In this blog post, we explore the key factors you need to be aware of both before and after graduation.

 Timing Is Everything

-If you want to start working straight after you graduate, you should apply for OPT sometime during the 90 days before graduation.
-This is because it can take up to 3 months for OPT to be approved and, in some cases, even longer.
+If you want to start work immediately after you graduate, you should apply for OPT sometime during the 90 days before graduation.
+This is because it can take up to 3 months for OPT to be approved, and in some cases, even longer.
 So, applying late may result in the loss of OPT time and, therefore, the full range of employment opportunities available to you post-graduation.
 Be sure to keep in constant contact with your DSO or International Advisor through this whole process as their involvement and support is key!

 Have Your Documents Ready